viant/afsc/gs/READEME.md

 - **JSON Web Token (JWT)**

-To use JWT auth, provide a type that implements the following interface, you can also use [gcpgs.NewJwtConfig](jwt.go)
+To use JWT auth, provide a type that implements the following interface, you can also use [gs.NewJwtConfig](jwt.go)

 ```go
 type JWTProvider interface {